Maxime-XL2/SONIC-Z-TREME/README.md

 Props to Dany from Jo Engine forums for helping me setup the compiler environment.
 The Sonic X-Treme maps are from Andrew75, the maker of Project AXSX.
 Thanks to JollyRoger for his overall help and tips.
-Thanks to Café Alpha for the Satlink support.
+Thanks to CafÃ© Alpha for the Satlink support.
 Thanks also to the Segaxtreme community (vbt, mrkotfw and many others) who helped me a lot improving the Z-Treme engine (not seen here, the version in Sonic Z-Treme is an old one).